Tranmere Sailing Club welcome you to our website and hope you find it of interest.

 Crosby Lakeside, Adventure Centre, Waterloo, Merseyside, L22 1RR.

-I want to become a member - Contact the Hon.
-Secretary Colin Johnson Via the website address.
+I want to become a member - Email the Club Contact Colin Johnson Via the website address.